malramsay64/phd-thesis/03_Dynamics/results.md

     - Using DBSCAN with connectedness
     - Is it just a time scale???
     - Estimate number of particles from rate constant -> does this correspond to size?

+- Spatial correlation
+    - How are the fastest and slowest particles correlated with each other spatially
+    - Does this change as a function of temperature?
+    - Does this change as we increase/decrease the timescale?
+    - Ref [@Kob1997, @Donati1999]

 - Onset of activated process?